eamena-project/eamenaR/README.md

 The two main types of output are static graphs and maps, for publication on paper, and interactive graphs and maps for publication on the web.

-The functions names refer to their content:
+The functions names refer to their content :

 | function prefix      | Description                          |
 | -----------          | -----------                          |